tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ---
-title: Using the Utopia design system
+title: Using Utopia
-subheading: One workflow among many.
+subheading: Ideas for a workflow.
 pubDate: 20.7.2023
 tags: [design, design system, tailwind, utopia, figma]
 isDraft: true
 ---

-This is a guide to help You use Utopia in your project.
-It deals with learning its concepts, creating a design with it in Figma, and implementing it with Tailwind CSS.
+This is a guide to help You use the Utopia design system/approach in your project.
+You're going to learn a way or two of how to work with it in Figma and a simple but flexible method for implementing it in Tailwind CSS.

-Aside:
-This is meant both for designers and coders as well as for that delicious creamy center of this Venn diagram.
-I tried to be explicit about what design and coding knowledge I assume.
-If this serves as encouragement for a coder to put on her designing hat or vice versa (a designing hat putting on a coder), let me know 💜!
+Welcome designers!, welcome coders!, welcome the folks from the creamy center of that Venn diagram!

+## Choose your adventure

+If You're new to Utopia or want a refresher start at [Ways into Utopia](#ways-into-utopia).

-If You're like _Is a step-by-step guide even appropiate for such a messy, iterative and context-specific thing as the design process?_ then I relate.
-I talk about this tension a bit in the [wtf section](#wtf).
+If You're like _Is a step-by-step guide even appropiate for a messy, iterative and context-specific process such as designing?_ then You got me.
+I mention this tension in [Why such a guide](#wtf).

+If You're ready to go, just keep scrolling!

 ## Table of Contents

 -   Prerequisites
 -   Guide
--   What is Utopia?
+-   Ways into Utopia
 -   Outro
 -   Resources